krishNA2000000/C-Programs/README.md

 int main() {
     int n;

-    do {
+    // Prompt the user until a valid input is given do {
         printf("Enter a positive number of natural numbers to find the sum of: ");
         scanf("%d", &n);